 Osteopathic Physicians Trained Solely in ACGME Accredited Programs

-Osteopathic Physicians who successfully complete residency training in a program that was accredited, for the entire period of their residency, by the Accreditation Council on Graduate Medical Education (the “ACGME”) are eligible to become ABNS Certified.
-Residents in this category participate in the ABNS Certification process on the same basis and through the same procedures as any other resident who successfully completes an ACGME-accredited training program in neurological surgery.
+Osteopathic physicians who successfully complete 84 months in a residency training in a program that was accredited for the entire period of their residency by the Accreditation Council on Graduate Medical Education (the “ACGME”) are eligible to become ABNS certified.
+Residents in this category participate in the ABNS certification process on the same basis and through the same procedures as any other resident who successfully completes an ACGME-accredited training program in neurological surgery.

 Osteopathic Physicians Trained Solely in AOA Accredited Programs

-Osteopathic Physicians who complete residency training in programs that were not accredited by the ACGME at any point during their residency are not eligible to become ABNS Certified unless they complete at least 54 months of training in an ACGME-accredited program.
+Osteopathic Physicians who complete residency training in programs that were not accredited by the ACGME at any point during their residency are not eligible to become ABNS certified unless they complete 84 months of training, at least 54 months of which must be in an ACGME-accredited program.
 This can only be accomplished through additional years at an ACGME-accredited program.

 Osteopathic Physicians Trained in Transitioning Programs

-The ABNS requires 54 months of core neurosurgery training in an ACGME accredited residency program with 30 months of elective time.
-Residents who began training in AOA accredited programs that transitioned to ACGME accreditation, and spent a minimum of 54 months in the program after it became ACGME accredited, are considered to have fulfilled the core neurosurgical training requirement and may participate in the usual ABNS certification process, without complying with the additional conditions below.
-Residents in this category participate in the ABNS Certification process on the same basis and through the same procedures as any other resident who successfully completes an ACGME-accredited training program in neurological surgery.
+The ABNS requires 54 months of core neurosurgery training in an ACGME accredited residency program with 30 months of elective time for a total of 84 months of training.
+Residents who began training in AOA accredited programs that transitioned to ACGME accreditation and spent a minimum of 54 months in the program after it became ACGME accredited (and 84 total months of training), are considered to have fulfilled the core neurosurgical training requirement and may participate in the standard ABNS certification process without complying with the additional conditions below.
+Residents in this category participate in the ABNS certification process on the same basis and through the same procedures as any other resident who successfully completes an ACGME-accredited training program in neurological surgery.

 This leaves a small number of residents who began training in AOA accredited programs three to six years prior to conversion to ACGME accreditation of their program.

-It is recognized that the AOA accredited programs that have successfully converted to ACGME accreditation devoted significant effort to programmatic improvement in the years prior to ACGME accreditation and that a resident’s participation in the program in the years leading up to ACGME accreditation has educational value that should be acknowledged for ABNS Certification purposes.
-The ABNS therefore has determined that residents who spend at least 24 months (but less than 54 months) in an ACGME accredited program be allowed to participate in in the ABNS Certification process, subject to the following conditions:
+It is recognized that the AOA accredited programs that have successfully converted to ACGME accreditation devoted significant effort to programmatic improvement in the years prior to ACGME accreditation and that a resident’s participation in the program in the years leading up to ACGME accreditation has educational value that should be acknowledged for ABNS certification purposes.
+The ABNS has determined that residents who spend at least 24 months in their program once it has received ACGME accreditation be allowed to participate in the ABNS certification process, subject to the following conditions:

 - The resident must have spent the entirety of his or her training at the program that converted from AOA to ACGME accreditation.

-- The resident must provide a letter from the ACGME program director to the ABNS describing the educational background of the candidate and attesting to the candidate’s suitability to participate in the ABNS Certification process.
+- The resident must provide a letter from the ACGME program director to the ABNS describing the educational background of the candidate and attesting to the candidate’s suitability regarding knowledge, technical skills, patient safety and professionalism to participate in the ABNS certification process.

 - The ACGME program director must also communicate with the ACGME Residency Review Committee for Neurological Surgery that the request to ABNS has been made.